Conformal Graph Prediction with Z-Gromov-Wasserstein Distances: Introduction

 Standard conformal prediction relies on a single global threshold, implicitly assuming homogeneous uncertainty across inputs.
 To account for input-dependent variability, we introduce \emph{Score Conformalized Quantile Regression} (SCQR), which calibrates conditional quantiles of the non-conformity score instead of a global cutoff.
 SCQR yields locally adaptive conformal sets while preserving marginal coverage guarantees.

+Finally we empirically test our novel framework on a synthetic image-to-graph task and metabolite identification from mass spectra, assessed on Spectraverse, a recent benchmark in metabolomics \citep{gupta2026comprehensive}.

-In short, our contributions include: \begin{itemize} \item a framework for Conformal Graph Prediction based on Z-Gromov-Wasserstein non-conformity scores and the proof of its validity in quotiented graph spaces. \item a locally adaptive variant, Score Conformalized Quantile Regression (SCQR), with proven marginal coverage. \item a set of numerical experiments showing the effectiveness and the versatility of the framework on a synthetic image-to-graph task. \end{itemize}
+In short, our contributions include: \begin{itemize} \item a framework for Conformal Graph Prediction based on Z-Gromov-Wasserstein non-conformity scores and the proof of its validity in quotiented graph spaces; \item a locally adaptive variant, Score Conformalized Quantile Regression (SCQR), with proven marginal coverage; \item a set of numerical experiments showing the effectiveness and the versatility of the framework on a synthetic image-to-graph task and real molecule prediction problem. \end{itemize}